ORNL/TASMANIAN/InterfacePython/PipInstaller/README.md

 The `setup.py` file sets the CMake options and predicts the install path.
 General information is also set here.

-The `pyproject.toml` file sets the project requirements, not sure if needed.

 The `MANIFEST.in` describes the source files that need to be added to the package tarball.
 Some files, such as `.gitignore`, `install` and `Makefile`